GuinnessShep/Twitch-viewer-bot-2024/README.md

 # vkontakte-downloader

-Download Photo and Video from Wall of specific User or Community
+Download Photo and Video from Wall of specific User or Community on https://vk.com

 ## Setup